soixantecircuits/chokibro/README.md

 By default, chokibro is listening for the current folder and expose it over a static file server at the ipv4 available address on the `6161` port.

 3. Drag and drop a file into the folder you watch.
-See how spacebro repor the event.
+See how spacebro report the event.